 Pupils must be able to play an instrument or have a talent for singing to succeed in GCSE Music.
-For those who can play/sing a grade 5 standard programme in their examination at the end of Year II, the highest marks for demand can be achieved.
+For those who can play/sing a grade 5 standard programme in their examination at the end of Year 11, the highest marks can be achieved.

-Apart from career prospects in music, the development of a musical talent or interest will provide skills and disciplines applicable to many other subjects and, of course, provide life long pleasure.
+Aside from career prospects in music, the development of a musical talent or interest will provide skills and disciplines applicable to many other subjects and, of course, provide life long pleasure.